Teaching & Research

 Teaching Interests:

-Dan predominantly acts as one of the course team for the Sport and Exercise Science degree, but occasionally delivers on other programmes.
-His undergraduate and postgraduate teaching revolves around his specialist areas of Biomechanics, Motor Control and Human Movement, spilling over into performance analysis and strength and conditioning applications.
+Dan predominantly acts as one of the course team for the Sport and Exercise Science degree and occasionally delivers on other programmes as well.
+His undergraduate and postgraduate teaching revolves around his specialist areas of Biomechanics, Motor Control and Human Movement, spilling over into Performance Analysis and Strength and Conditioning applications.
+This includes specialist modules in Biomechanics, Motor Learning and Control and other fundamentals of sport and exercise including research methods.
+The modules contain theoretical and practical competency elements in the areas of sports and exercise performance and analysis methods and capture technology.
+At higher levels, Dan’s modules focus on 3D Biomechanical Analysis and he leads on Independent Research Project modules.

 Research Interests: